 Sara Mroz DEL-MEM ’09, a technical assistant with the U.S. Nuclear Regulatory Commission, was deployed to Puerto Rico in the fall to assist the Federal Emergency Management Agency (FEMA) with hurricane response efforts in the wake of Hurricanes Irma and Maria.

 Mroz worked with FEMA’s Surge Capacity Force (SCF) on the Congressional Affairs team.
 In that role, she traveled around Puerto Rico to see and learn about communities that were severely impacted by the storms.
 Mroz then planned and executed Congressional visits to affected areas.

-Dukenvironment corresponded with Mroz to talk more about her experience in Puerto Rico, and how her Duke Environmental Leadership (DEL) MEM degree helped prepare her.
+Dukenvironment corresponded with Mroz to talk more about her experience in Puerto Rico, and how her Duke Environmental Leadership Master of Environmental Management (DEL-MEM) degree helped prepare her.
 DEL is the Nicholas School’s online MEM program.